Bionic Implants Market Assists Patients Towards Improved Lifestyle

-Myoelectric-controlled prostheses, pneumatics (pressurised gas or air used in mechanical joints to improve knee and ankle movement), improved socket-based technology, and integration of systems with the body to provide sensory feedback requires the expertise of electrical engineers.
+Some of the futuristic technologies that will make a difference in the global bionic implants market are myoelectric-controlled prostheses, pneumatics (pressurised gas or air used in mechanical joints to improve knee and ankle movement), improved socket-based technology, and integration of systems with the body to provide sensory feedback.

 Ottobock (Duderstadt, Germany) holds the distinction of creating the world’s first completely microprocessor-controlled lower limb prosthesis system.
 The market leader in lower limb bionics now is working on developing ultralight bionic limbs that can function without an external energy source.
 A testament to its leadership in this space is the fact that it has been the official partner of the Paralympic Games for more than two decades.
 Newer players such as Open Bionics, and Touch Bionics (both the UK-based start-ups), Martin Bionics (Oklahoma City, Okla.), and AlterG (Fremont, Calif.), have energised the market with various product offerings - from low-cost technology to robotics-assisted limbs, and computer-enabled vision devices.